hhs2/Mecp2-CaPop/Modularity/Identify modules/README.md

 consensuscheck: check if consensus matrix is block diagonal.
 If yes, consensus clustering is finished

 consensus_cluster_adapted: consensus clustering method accounting for variability in probabilistic thresholding

+consensus_cluster_variable_check: runs a number of different variables to show how they affect module partitions over time